 Attorneys throughout the State of Idaho are on panels for a variety of different practice areas.
 Referrals to a qualified attorney are made for the following types of cases:

-The Idaho State Bar also oversees the requirement that attorneys earn at least thirty (30) credits of approved continuing legal education (CLE), including at least three (3) credits of ethics / professional responsibility every three years.
+The state bar in Idaho oversees the requirement that attorneys earn at least thirty (30) credits of approved continuing legal education (CLE), including at least three (3) credits of ethics / professional responsibility every three years.
 You can visit the website of the Idaho State Bar to find Upcoming ISB/ILF CLE Courses.

 As of June 2016, there were 6,201 attorneys licensed by the Idaho State Bar which was a 1.9% increase from the previous year.
 For the July 2016 Idaho bar examination, 161 people applied to sit for the bar exam which was the highest number of bar exam applicants since the July 2008 bar examination.